 There are three types of eLN membership (“Membership”):

-- A Full Member (“Member”) pays an annual membership fee;
+- Full Member (“Member”) pays an annual membership fee and has voting rights.

-- An Associate Member (“Associate”) joins the network for free or is downgraded from a Full Member when his or her paid membership expires;
+- Associate (“Associate”) joins the network for free *and receives a monthly newsletter; a Full Member will automatically become an Associate if his or her paid membership is allowed to expire.

 Your personal data – what is it?